-The assessment LC/LG limits are fixed by banks based on annual consumption of raw material to be purchased against LC or LG.
-The raw material holding in terms of consumption is worked out as under.
+The assessment Letter of Credit, Bank Guarantee (BG), or Letter of Guarantee (LG) limits are fixed by banks based on the annual consumption of raw materials to be purchased against the Letter of Credit or Letter of Guarantee (Bank Guarantee).

 Find out Procurement Time or lead time (PT) for importing the materials.

-(Procurement Time or Lead time means the time taken in recving the goods including transit period after the LC is opened)
+(Procurement Time or Lead time means the time taken in receiving the goods including the transit period after the LC is opened)

-We get Total Time (TT) when we add credit period to procurement period.
+We get Total Time (TT) when we add the credit period to the procurement period.
 TT=PT+CP

-If CM is Annual Consumption of Material to be purchased against LC or LG
+If CM is the Annual Consumption of Material to be purchased against LC or LG

-We can compute the LG or LC limit required to the company by dividing the annual consumption of raw material to be purchased against LC or LG and same is divided by 12 and multiplied by total time.(i.e.Monthly purchases ×total time) .
-Note: Purchase value of goods for assessment of LC is done on the basis of CIF (cost, insurance and frieght) of goodsWht is EOQ-economic order quantity which is calculated by source of supply,means of transport and any discount.
+We can compute the LG or LC limit required by the company by dividing the annual consumption of raw material to be purchased against LC or LG and the same is divided by 12 and multiplied by total time.(i.e.Monthly purchases ×total time).
+Note: Purchase value of goods for assessment of LC is done on the basis of CIF (cost, insurance, and freight) of goodsWht is EOQ-economic order quantity which is calculated by the source of supply, means of transport, and any discount.